Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - Additional Interfaces/1 - Web/1 - Page Dialect/Page Dialect.md

     Text: Hello

-is analogous to the following HTML |
+is analogous to the following HTML:

     <!DOCTYPE html>
     <html>